Best High-Yield Savings Accounts of April 2025

-Many banks now offer high-yield savings accounts with rates above 5.00%.
-That’s far above the average rate of a traditional savings account: currently 0.45%.
-If you have just $5,000 in savings, moving that money into a high-yield savings account results in an extra $227 in annual interest earnings.
+Many banks offer high-yield savings accounts with rates that exceed those of traditional savings accounts.
+If you have $5,000 in savings, moving it from a traditional savings account to a high-yield savings account could result in hundreds of additional interest earnings each year.

-The federal funds rate is at the highest it has been since the early 2000s.
+These high savings rates are partly due to the federal funds rate, which is at its highest level since the early 2000s.
 Additionally, the number of high-yield savings accounts has grown over the years, especially in the online space.
-This competition has played a role in pushing banks to increase their rates.
+This increased competition has prompted banks and credit unions to increase their rates.

-At DepositAccounts, we are regularly adding new high-yield savings accounts to our database, and we update rates daily.
-But the interest rate isn’t the only feature to consider when you’re shopping for a high-yield savings account.
-DepositAccounts also tracks details such as minimum deposit and balance requirements, fees and rate trends.
+At DepositAccounts, we regularly add new high-yield savings accounts to our database, and we update rates daily to ensure we are showing you the best offers.
+But because the interest rate isn’t the only factor to consider when shopping for a high-yield savings account, we also track features such as minimum deposit and balance requirements, fees, and rate trends.

 Why you can trust DepositAccounts